dbybanez/100-days-of-code/r1-log.md

 Resuming my Laravel learning sessions.
 I'm trying to figure out how to use Nuxt in Laravel.
 It would be easier for me to understand if there's a data flow diagram available but I guess I'll have to figure it out myself.

 ### R1D85
 Basic routing and controllers with Laravel.
 Following another good tutorial from Brad.

+### R1D86
+Fetching data with Eloquent.
+Wow, never thought Laravel was this easy.
+I'm starting to like PHP again.
+Very cool, Laravel.